lightning/bolts/07-routing-gossip.md

 `addresses` allows the node to announce its willingness to accept incoming network connections: it contains series of `address descriptor`s for connecting to the node.
-The first byte describes the address type, followed by the number of bytes for that type.
+The first byte describes the address type, followed by the appropriate number of bytes for that type.

 The following `address descriptor` types are defined: